-New Jersey should be applauded for pending bill A1355 requiring hospitals and birthing facilities to provide new parents information about crib safety.
+New Jersey should be applauded for its law (A.1355/S.2963 January, 2016) requiring hospitals and birthing facilities to provide new parents information about crib safety.
 Also, many thanks to our myriad supporters in helping to get this new law passed.
 None of our work gets done without you.